pluvionauts/board_game_the_pluvionauts/README.md

 [![CC BY 4.0](https://img.shields.io/badge/License-CC%20BY%204.0-lightgrey.svg)](http://creativecommons.org/licenses/by/4.0/)

 **NOTE: Everything in this repository is currently WORK IN PROGRESS!
+A lot of things are not up to date.
 A lot of changes are to be expected in the next few weeks.**

 The official repository of the board game "The Pluvionauts".
 This repository contains all numeric assets of "The Pluvionauts" board game project.